-The nucleotide fasta sequence is printed to genes_without_introns.fasta.
-The genes are always printed on the positive strand.
+The nucleotide fasta sequence is printed to genes_with_introns.fasta.
+The genes are always printed start to stop.
 This fasta will not contain the intron sequences.
 The header for each sequence is the fifth column of the gene line in the gene table.

-This command is performed by task_scripts/get_fasta_with_introns.pl.
+This command is performed by task_scripts/get_fasta_without_introns.pl.
 If a prefix is specified, the output fasta will be named accordingly.

-5.2.3 -get-protein-fasta
+5.2.2 -get-protein-fasta